-component that affects both the outcomes of fattening and the amount, and the quality of meat obtained in drip loss and improvement in muscle color compared to the control group.
+slaughter [59].
+The results did not find any significant effects on palatability qualities.
+However, there was reduction in drip loss and improvement in muscle color compared to the control group.
 The oral administration of sodium bicarbonate (an oral electrolyte) has been found to reduce the cases of PSE [58].
-The study by Xia et al. (2017) indicated improvement in the pork meat quality with the addition of sugar can extract as a feed additive [60].
-Sugar cane extract administration significantly increased the Longissimus dori muscle pH24h, tended to reduce (p<0.01) shear force and significantly decreased drip loss, myofiber cross sectional area and lactate dehydrogenase activity.
+The study by Xia et al. indicated improvement in the pork meat quality with the addition of sugar can extract as a feed additive [60].
+Sugar cane extract administration significantly increased the Longissimus dori muscle pH24h, tended to reduce (p < 0.01) shear force and significantly decreased drip loss, myofiber cross sectional area and lactate dehydrogenase activity.
 Algae is also used in improving red meat quality.
-Though algae in pigs have mainly been studied for improving immune status and gut health [61], some studies have even found its impact on fat quality increasing the levels of PUFA in pork [58].
+Though algae in pigs have mainly been studied for improving immune status and gut health [61], some studies have even found its impact on fat quality increasing the levels of polyunsaturated fatty acid in pork [58].